 Welcome to the Metro Detroit Brazilian Jiu-Jitsu Academy.
 We have 3 great locations to serve you!
-Conveniently located in Shelby Township, Rochester Hills and Macomb Township.
+Conveniently located in Shelby Township, Rochester Hills and Sterling Heights.
 We offer the highest quality Brazilian Jiu-Jitsu instruction in a friendly, respectful, family environment.
 Whether you’re looking for discipline, fitness, sport or self-defense training, we will meet your needs.
 Our curriculum covers all aspects of grappling, for self defense and competition, from throws and takedowns to ground fighting and submissions.

 Our community-based method of instruction integrates beginners into ongoing classes with advanced students.
 Newcomers learn not only from the class instructor, but also from more experienced students, providing a wider pool of knowledge, wisdom and technique.
 Advanced students, in turn, gain insight by helping beginners to progress.
 All classes are taught by qualified instructors.

-Second Degree Black Belt Scott Zapczynski is the owner and head instructor of Metro Detroit Brazilian Jiu-Jitsu.
+Third Degree Black Belt Scott Zapczynski is the owner and head instructor of Metro Detroit Brazilian Jiu-Jitsu.
 He was first exposed to the effective art of Brazilian Jiu-Jitsu by watching a skinny, 170 lb.
 Brazilian fighter named Royce Gracie control and defeat larger, stronger, more athletic opponents in the early Ultimate Fighting Championships.
 Shortly after, Scott began training in 1997 at a Gracie affiliated school in Farmington Hills, Michigan.

 In 1998, while working on a project in Orlando, Florida, Scott began training with a BJJ Black Belt and Brazilian National Champion under Ricardo De La Riva named Marcelo Grosso.
 In 1999, Marcelo invited Scott to his home in Rio De Janeiro, Brazil to spend the winter training at Ricardo De La Riva’s academy in Copacabana.
 In 2000, Marcelo moved to Michigan with Scott and began teaching BJJ classes until 2001 when Marcelo had to return to Brazil.